 |13/5||Chelsea are 13/5 with Coral to be winning at half-time & full-time v Benfica

-Suspension denied ‘The Blue Kenyan’ the chance to feature in the final and Roberto Di Matteo was deprived of a footballer who thrives on the big occasion.
+Suspension denied ‘The Blue Kenyan’ the chance to feature in the final, and Roberto Di Matteo was deprived of a footballer who thrives on the big occasion.
 This term three of Ramires’ eight goals have come against Manchester United, while another was suffered by Tottenham in last week's top-four crunch clash.

 On first glance he, too, a short, spindly, loping presence in midfield, appears an unlikely source of influence within a trophy-hunting team.
 Yet he leads by example, working tirelessly to break up opposition attacks, surging past defenders with the ball to create transition opportunities for his team-mates and, significantly, weighing in with vital goals.

-But both Luiz and Ramires remain, to an extent, works in progress.
+Yet both Luiz and Ramires remain, to an extent, works in progress.
 The competitive edge which has led them to the top of the European game can still sometimes cloud their more admirable qualities.
 Luiz has shown himself to be a little ‘elbow-happy’ of late, and neither he nor his countryman are above an over-zealous challenge or impetuous foul, as Ramires proved with Saturday's rash dismissal against Aston Villa.
-There can be no room for such ill-discipline if Chelsea are to defeat a very capable and confident Benfica side, albeit on the back of surrendering the Portuguese titles to rivals Porto.
+There can be no room for such ill-discipline if Chelsea are to defeat a very capable and confident Benfica side, albeit on the back of surrendering the Portuguese title to rivals Porto.

 For two of Brazil’s finest, Wednesday will certainly provide a pleasant blast from the past.
 For Chelsea, it might also provide a timely glimpse into the future.